prestech/simple_compiler/README.md

  #### Description of Source Code

 Ignore any information after the forward slashes “//” for there are used to explain the source code below.
-Note that this program cannot process the “//” as a comment specifier so do not copy and paste this code with removing all comments.
+Note that this program cannot process the “//” as a comment specifier so do not copy and paste this code without removing all comments.

 <b>[Window "Test Program" (500, 500) Layout Flow:]</b> creates a  500 x 500 window named “Test Program	<br></br>
 <b>[Textfield 20;] </b> adds a text field  to the window, with sze 20 <br></br>